ViniciusFernann/HTML5-e-CSS3-puros/README.md

-# HTML5-e-CSS3-puros
+# HTML5-and-CSS3
-Website sem frameworks
+Website without frameworks

-Praticando o desenvolvimento de aplicações WEB sem o uso de Frameworks, buscando a compreensão e facilitando o dia a dia web.
+Practicing the development of WEB applications without Frameworks, seeking understanding and facilitating the web-based day-to-day.